sjbrown/misc_work/genesis/rules.md

 player, and the top for the **Front** player.
 Like bars of music, you will play song parts in order, from left-to-right.

-The player whose square is at the bottom of the song part starts it.
-This is usually the **Beats** player.
+The player whose square is at the bottom of the song part starts it by rolling dice.
+Usually, this will be the **Beats** player.

-This player gathers six-sided dice, equal to the number of squares in the column. *If this is the first song part of a song, they add one more die*.
+This player gathers dice, as many as the number of squares in the column. *If this is the first song part of a song, they add one more die*.
-Then they roll them all and place them into the "Dice Pool" area.
+(If the first song part has 3 squares, they will take 4 dice) Then they roll them all and place them into the "Dice Pool" area.

 That same player then gets to choose one die from the Dice Pool and